John Kirk (footballer, born 1930)

-John McCrae Kirk (13 March 1930 – 21 May 2003) was a footballer.
+John McCrae Kirk (13 March 1930 – 21 May 2003) was a soccer player.

 Kirk, was born in Canada, and moved to Scotland as a boy.
 He first played for Montrose, before joining Portsmouth as an amateur.
 However, his time at Portsmouth was interrupted while he spent two years in the military.
 He never played a game for Portsmouth, so he went to Accrington Stanley, where he played two seasons and scored one goal in 14 games.